enonic/starter-ts-demo/README.md

-# TypeScript Starter for Enonic XP
+# Full-blown TypeScript Starter for Enonic XP

 This starter kit will set up an empty shell for your new Enonic app.